tunstek/poetry/README.md

 So why self-publish?
 Well I've wanted to make a series for `Acquaintance` since I wrote it (I also have other series ideas in mind) and I've been giving myself excuses.
 Now I have no excuse.

-I feel like I need to explain my writing process: for me, more often than not, I will write the core of a piece in a single sitting and slowly improve small elements over time.
+To explain what I mean by 'finished', I feel like I need to explain my writing process: for me, more often than not, I will write the core of a piece in a single sitting and slowly improve small elements over time.
 Eventually I get to a place where I'm 'happy with it' and I feel like the piece is 'finished'.
-Sure it can always be 'improved', but it's almost like the piece takes on its own form, it is what it is and that's that.
-In a way, it just becomes what it 'was always meant to be'.
+Sure it can always be 'improved' further, but it's almost like the piece takes on its own form, it is what it is and that's that.
+In a way, it just matures into what it 'was always meant to be'.
 It's difficult to describe, but I'm not saying they're 'perfect' in any way.
+Much like you and me.

 Everything I publish here, I consider 'finished'.
+Over time I might make minor changes as I feel fit but I can't see any major changes taking place.

 For some poems I've included a small 'About' section.
 This is just to give some minor background.
 I've done this hesitantly as I like the subjective nature of poetry so I try not to say too much in these sections.